 Prince Paul is about two years shy of celebrating the 30th anniversary of his dynamic music career.
+As somebody that has motivated millions of budding producers to earn money through selling beats on sites such as tellingbeatzz, there aren’t many people that know more about the game than Prince Paul.
 The master of reinvention and concept art is responsible for assembling the dark hip hop quartet Gravediggaz, which also features megaproducer RZA.
 He formed hip hop duo, Handsome Boy Modeling School, with Dan the Automator.

 As he recorded collaborative projects, Paul also crafted and released five insightful critically acclaimed solo albums like A Prince Among Thievesand Politics of the Business.
 Blessed to have longevity among his devoted global fan base, hip hop’s veteran experimentalist still has reservations about being able to rock the crowd.

 “Most of my career has been trying to prove to people that I’m not a sucker,” says Paul right before soundcheck.
 “People are so programmed to think and do things the same way.
 I create based on the mood I’m in.
 I motivate people to look outside of the box and to like me on my own terms.”

 Not quite two-and-a-half hours before Paul is set to perform a 90-minute set, he sits relaxed with his back arched in a corner booth.
 He’s the special guest for the 20th anniversary of Atlanta’s shack-styled nightclub MJQ Concourse this particular Friday night.